hqi001/rosaria_client/README.md

 Beta V2.2 (Oct.
 19, 2017) Added "hand point" control method utilizing feedback linearization.
 Hand point is a point that 10 inch away from the center.
 In other words, we regard this robot as a point in the front of itself instead of the center.

 Beta V2.3 (Nov.
 15, 2017) Added pose control strategy (pose_cmd.cpp); Moved class defination to "Pioneer.h"; Followed standard message format "geometry_msgs::Pose2D".

+Beta V2.4 (Nov.
+30, 2017) Add a new function: tracking a reference trajectory (circle); change message type of 'vel_hp' from Twist to Vector3 in order to make linear x, y velocity clearly; pack all demos into a directory and modify a new teleop_op fit in Vector3 msg form.